Good Demo

 My name is _____ and I live in _________ (community).

 I am contacting you because our community needs you to take action on lead poisoning, which is a 100% preventable problem that we CAN solve with better standards and prevention measures.
-Lead is found in paint dust on old windows and doors, the air and soil after old homes are demolished, and drinking water from old pipes.
+Lead is found in paint dust on old windows and doors, the air and soil after demolitions, and in our drinking water.
 80% of Allegheny County homes were built in an era of lead-based paint.

 Lead poisoning has permanent, devastating effects on children, including reduced IQ levels and academic achievement, along with increased behavioral and attention-related problems and slowed physical development.
 This brain damage and ADD/ADHD robs our children of their full potential, talent, and well-being.

-Between 2015 and 2018, 1,763 young children were reported to the Allegheny County Health Department as new case of elevated blood lead levels (EBLLs).
-That’s 1,763 local kids poisoned by lead.
-These numbers will only continue to grow the longer we wait to act.
+From 2015 to 2019, 2,199 children in Allegheny County were identified by the Allegheny County Health Department as new cases of lead poisoning.
+That’s 2,199 local kids who are facing a lifetime of harm.
+These numbers will only grow the longer we wait to act.
 Now is the time to raise our community standard to ensure children can live, play and grow in spaces that are lead-safe.

 Can we feature you as an elected official stepping up to protect our children from lead?